-The results of techniques accuracy comparison shown in Fig. 6 and Fig. 7 show that Artificial Neural Networks had obtained much stable results, dealing well with the problem of imbalanced databases with two or four income intervals, obtaining the expressive recovering rate of 98.05% of the missing data in the experiments with the records set obtained through balancing algorithm.
+The techniques comparison results shown in Fig. 6 and Fig. 7 show that Artificial Neural Networks and Decision Trees had obtained much stable results, dealing well with the problem of imbalanced databases with two or four income intervals.
+The Artificial Neural Networks had obtained the expressive recovering rate of 98.05% of the missing data in the experiments with the records set obtained through balancing algorithm.